averykhoo/plaintext-file-fragmentation/README.md

 ##  how it works
 ### `frag_encode.py`
-1.  gzip (using `tarfile`)
+1.  tar and gzip to binary file on disk
-2.  automatically break into chunks
+2.  break file into random-sized chunks
-3.  encryt each chunk (using the rc4-drop stream cipher)
+3.  encrypt each chunk separately using the rc4-drop stream cipher (this might be bad practice?)
-4.  a85 encode each chunk
+4.  a85 encode each encrypted chunk
-5.  write to text file (with metadata in header)
+5.  write each encoded chunk to a text file (with metadata as json in header line)
-6.  backup input files to a timestamped folder
+6.  backup original input files to a timestamped folder

 ### `frag_decode.py`
 1.  the above steps in reverse